layerfMRI/LAYNII/README.md

 For more information see [this blog post](https://layerfmri.com/2017/11/30/using-a-standalone-nii-i-o-in-c/).

 ## Comment on cross-platform compatibility
+Since May 2020, LAYNII is also distributed as pre-compiled binaries for Linux, macOS, and Windows (64).
-Since January 2020, all remaining dependencies have been removed and LAYNII can be compiled on Linux, Max, and Windows.
+Since January 2020, all remaining dependencies have been removed and LAYNII can be compiled on Linux, macOS, and Windows.
 All you need is a terminal and a C++ compiler.

 1. On Linux `g++` is included by default.